Registering with an Online Casino in New Jersey

 Registering for an online casino is simple as long as you are 1) 21 or over, 2) can prove your identity, and 3) are not barred from a casino for any reason.
 While there may be slight differences from one casino to another, you can expect the steps to be basically the same.

 - Click the "Register," "Sign up," or "Join" button to get started.

-- Fill in the basic information required.
+- Fill in the basic information required: username and password.

-- If you're playing through your mobile device (smart phone or tablet), you'll need to download the proper app.
+- If you're playing through your mobile device (smartphone or tablet), you'll need to download the proper app.
 If you're using iOS (i.e., an Apple product), you can download the app from Apple's App Store.
 If you're using an Android device, go to the online casino's homepage and download the app from there.

 - If you're playing from a laptop or desktop, you'll probably need to download geolocation software.
 This is so that the casino can confirm that you're playing within New Jersey state lines.
 You can read more about that below.

 Following these steps will get you set up to start playing hundreds of slots, casino table games, and poker!